Kayyleigh/BarNotation/devlog.md

 Also things to think abt:
 - current specialSequence tries to match at any moment.
 Thus if two latex ones start w same substring then my curr approach only allows 1.
 SOlutions are: either have user do space or sth to confirm, or have small enough subset of special characters (or choose alternative sequences but that is a bad idea imo)
 - must eventually put clear overview of shortcuts and sequences on very easy to find place in main editor page

+TODO: allow node ungrouping on deletion of either bracket?
+and: make numbers (2+ digits) implicit groups? make shortcuts for \sum and \int to have bigop work already without drag or buttons must fix non-grouped brackets in tonode parseS

+### 18/05/2025

+Greek letters
+Rationale: special characters and their sequences make sense when using widely known sequences.
+Don't ask user to learn shit tons of sequences of course.
+So I use the LaTeX ones from https://www.cmor-faculty.rice.edu/~heinken/latex/symbols.pdf.
+Copied them into this .md file.
+Anything that didn't appear as the correct symbol, I went to w3schools to copy paste btter one.
+Cuz the actual symbol is the one that is printed in the TextNode.

+ℵ \aleph
+α \alpha
+β \beta
+ℶ \beth
+χ \chi
+ℸ \daleth
+δ \delta
+ͷ \digamma
+ϵ \epsilon
+η \eta
+γ \gamma
+ℷ \gimel
+ι \iota
+κ \kappa
+λ \lambda
+µ \mu
+ν \nu
+ω \omega
+φ \phi
+π \pi
+ψ \psi
+ρ \rho
+σ \sigma
+τ \tau
+θ \theta
+υ \upsilon
+ε \varepsilon
+ϰ \varkappa
+ϕ \varphi
+ϖ \varpi
+ϱ \varrho
+ς \varsigma
+ϑ \vartheta
+ξ \xi
+ζ \zeta

+∆ \Delta
+Γ \Gamma
+Λ \Lambda
+Ω \Omega
+Φ \Phi
+Π \Pi
+Ψ \Psi
+Σ \Sigma
+Θ \Theta
+Υ \Upsilon
+Ξ \Xi

+I added a space to all childless sequences, to:
+1.  make sure shared starting strings are not making one unreachable
+2. make sure LaTeX actually prints it and does not wait for a longer sequence

+Note: the way special chars are defined, if you know a latex sequence by heart you can still use it in my editor even if it does not exist here.
+Existence in my codebase only makes it render as the actual symbol.
+If you use \updownarrow (and space), it can still be parsed to latex and there it will display anyway (because the special sequence is kept as a normal string)